marjeanm/portfolio/README.md

 ### Continued development

-Plans i have are to create a transistion bottom border on top nav items
+Plans i have are to create a transistion bottom border on top nav items Also, make this fully responsive for tablets and mobile devices.
+Create a blog that will connect to this portfolio.

 ### Useful resources